Japanese battleship Musashi: Design and description

 Since the IJN anticipated it would be unable to produce as many ships as the United States, the Yamato-class ships with their great size and heavy armament were designed to be individually superior to American battleships.
 Musashi had a length of 244 m between perpendiculars and 263 m overall.
-She had a beam of 38.9 m and a draught of 10.86 m at deep load.
+She had a waterline beam of 38.9 m and a draught of 10.86 m at deep load.
 She displaced 64000 LT at standard load and 71659 LT at deep load.
 Her crew consisted of 2,500 officers and ratings in 1942, and about 2,800 in 1944.

 The battleship had four sets of Kampon geared steam turbines, each of which drove one propeller shaft.
 The turbines were designed to produce a total of 150000 shp, using steam provided by 12 Kampon water-tube boilers, giving the ship a maximum speed of 27.5 kn.
 She had a stowage capacity of 6300 LT of fuel oil, giving a range of 7200 nmi at a speed of 16 kn.

 Armament

-Musashi's main battery consisted of nine 45-calibre 460-milliimetre Type 94 guns mounted in three triple gun turrets, numbered from front to rear.
+Musashi's main battery consisted of nine 45-calibre 460-millimetre Type 94 guns mounted in three triple gun turrets, numbered from front to rear.
 The guns had a rate of fire of 1.5 to 2 rounds per minute.
 The ship's secondary battery consisted of twelve 60-calibre 155-millimetre 3rd Year Type guns mounted in four triple turrets, one each fore and aft of the superstructure and one on each side amidships.
 These had become available once the Mogami-class cruisers were rearmed with 200 mm guns.
 Heavy anti-aircraft defence was provided by a dozen 40-calibre 127-millimetre (5 in) Type 89 dual-purpose guns in six twin turrets, three on each side of the superstructure.
 Musashi also carried thirty-six 25-millimetre (1 in) Type 96 light anti-aircraft (AA) guns in 12 triple-gun mounts, all mounted on the superstructure.
 The ship was also provided with two twin mounts for the licence-built 13.2 mm Type 93 anti-aircraft machine guns, one on each side of the bridge.

 While the ship was under repair in April 1944, the two 155 mm wing turrets were removed and replaced with three triple 25 mm gun mounts each.
 A total of sixteen triple 25 mm mounts and twenty-five single mounts were added at that time, giving the ship a light AA armament of 115 guns.